Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/primitives.rst

 Draw Curve
 ==========

-A :doc:`draw tool </modeling/curves/editing/draw>` for curve creation by dragging the mouse.
+A freehand :doc:`draw tool </modeling/curves/editing/draw>` for curve creation by dragging the mouse.